teamchong/SF-DataExport/README.md

 # sf-dataexport

-.NET Core Global Tool for automatically download data export from Salesforce.
+.NET Core Global Tool for for administrative tasks of Salesforce.

 ## Installation